 YTC = 1.9%

-Yield is a very important concept on the SIE exam, and the bond see-saw helps visualize the relationship between bond prices, interest rate changes, and yields.
-We’ve looked at the see-saw through the lens of a discount, premium, and par bond.
-Let’s take a look at all of them together:
+Yield is a major SIE topic, and the bond see-saw helps you visualize the relationship between bond prices, interest rate changes, and yields.
+Here are the discount, premium, and par versions together:

 CYM Call